-Implications, solutions for US health disparities discussedAugust 21st, 2013 in Health /
+Implications, solutions for US health disparities discussedAugust 21, 2013 in Medicine & Health / Health

 (HealthDay)—Research on health disparities in the United States, the policy implications of these disparities, and suggestions for improvement of disparities are discussed in "Health Policy Brief: Health Gaps," published Aug.
 15 in Health Affairs.